flybywiresim/docs/docs/start/reported-issues.md

         - Remove the addon from your community folder or wait for developer to update.
         - Use our EFB which has built in pushback controls or another addon.

-* Custom autopilot unexplained disconnection.
+* Custom autopilot unwanted disconnection.
-    - There seems to be a speed decay issue in certain situations during turns and CONF2.
-It can also happen when approaching the level off altitude after open descent.
-Does not occur in level flight.
+    - Excessive speed decay during level off from open descent can lead to unwanted autothrust disconnection or even alpha floor in certain high drag/low speed situations.
     - *Currently under investigation.*

 * Unwanted behavior - Autopilot, FADEC, electrical system